Why should I attend Homegrown Lacrosse Summer Camp?

-My son is a goalie - can we get a “goalie” discount for camp?
+My child is a goalie - can we get a “goalie” discount for camp?

 We don't provide goalie discounts for camp.
 Goalies actually receive really great coaching and in a fantastic coach to player ratio - usually 1:3.
 Morning sessions are reserved for position specific work - positions break out with coaches into groups and focus on concepts, skills, and mechanics directly related to their positions.
 If cost is a concern, please know that we provide scholarships for all of our individual registration programs to those in need.
 We would be happy to discuss that with you.

-My son doesn’t want to miss his association team’s game or practices during the week - can I pick him up in the afternoon and drop him off after?
+My child doesn’t want to miss their association team’s game or practices during the week - can I pick them up in the afternoon and drop them off after?

 Short answer: yes, we will work with you to coordinate pick-up and drop-off times.
 Long answer: campers are encouraged to stay at camp during the entire duration of it, in hopes that they are able to create friendships with other campers from different associations and that really blossoms in the downtime spent in the dorms.